We Hunger for Connection

 I had the good fortune to train with and often teach with leaders in the fields of somatic and relationship therapies back in the late 1970s and 1980s.
 Ron Kurtz and Peter Levine, Ph.D., taught me how to use body awareness as a powerful yet gentle way to produce significant change.
 Over the past five years, I have been lucky to work with Sue Johnson, Ph.D., and Ester Perel, two masters in relationship therapy.

 Melding what these masters taught me with tens of thousands of hours training and working 1:1 with clients, I discovered how to expedite sustainable change for men.
-This led to training coaches and therapists in basic and postgraduate EVRYMAN Method skills and EVRYMAN Coaching.
+This led to training coaches and therapists in basic and postgraduate MELD Method skills and MELD Coaching.

 Melding research and the wisdom of others discovered by 10,000 hours of participation in men’s groups led me to write Grow Up, A Man’s Guide to Emotional Masculine Intelligence.
 The book lays out the nine phases of our development.
 Because of stress, trauma, lack of connection, or our cultural upbringing, we did not fully experience these phases.
 The gaps become repetitious traps.
 Filling the gaps with the needed experiences can quickly enable you to succeed where you have been failing.